DO’s & DON’T’s - Selecting a Pest Control Company

 What to expect from a Pest Control Company?

 - Options: In most cases, a serious termite infestation will require the use of some chemicals, in order to minimize the risk of severe timber damage to a building.
 However, there are modern products and technologies available to suit environmentally sensitive situations.

 - Inspection Report: After a thorough inspection and detailed written report on the premises, your pest professional should recommend pest control methods suited to your particular circumstances, with an emphasis on safety and effective protection of the premises.

 One of the most common consumer complaints is that the Company has NOT done the job properly "the termites are back causing major damage" and the Company has disappeared, leaving the home-owner to pay for retreatment and repairs.

 - First inquire as to how long the business has been established.
-Do they have a good reputation in the market-place?
+Do they have a good reputation in the marketplace?

 - Ask questions about termites and the different treatment options the company employs, the materials used, and their application techniques.

 - Be present during the termite inspection.
-Study the general presentation of the inspector, such as, was the inspector in company uniform, with proper identification, arrive in a tidy motor vehicle and use quality equipment, was a thorough inspection carried out, and were you presented with informative documentation regarding the inspection findings and treatment proposals?
+Study the general presentation of the inspector, such as, was the inspector in company uniform, with proper identification, arrive in a tidy motor vehicle and use quality equipment, was a thorough inspection was carried out, and whether you were presented with informative documentation regarding the inspection findings and treatment proposals?
 Did the inspector adequately explain the alternatives so you are confident they knew the subject matter?